btk44/micro-apps/TransactionService/README.md

 Create secret for token private key (if not exists):
 ```
 printf "super secret pass" | docker secret create private_key -

+- note that in Windows you'll have to create a file with private key and run
+docker secret create private_key .\secret
 ```

 Create network (if not exists):
 ```